 Start your morning out right with a breakfast to warm you up and fuel you up for the day ahead.
 From eggs and omelets to waffles and pancakes, there’s something for everyone.
 Try one of their “south of the border” breakfast specials like Machaca – two scrambled eggs with shredded beef, bell peppers, onions and tomatoes with hash browns and corn or flour tortillas, or a breakfast burrito stuffed with shredded beef or chorizo, bell peppers, onions, tomatoes, two scrambled eggs and cheese.
 There’s classic French toast or the breakfast staple can be made with cinnamon raisin bread.
 Come back later and warm up with homemade soup or chili.
 Choose any of the 100% Angus beef burgers like the avocado bacon burger, the teddy bear burger, or the bear burger – a double-meat/double-cheese burger.
 Only open for takeout.

-Get warm and stay warm with a yummy dish from Peppercorn Grille.
+Get warm and stay warm with delicious food in Big Bear from Peppercorn Grille.
 Italian favorites ooze with warmth and flavor from appetizer to dessert.
 Whet your whistle with warm bruschetta with ciabatta toast, or calamari, sample the soup of the day or opt for the restaurant’s signature New England clam chowder.
 Choose from three types of lasagna or the vegetable-stuffed cannelloni.
 If it’s pasta you’re hungry for, try their lobster ravioli – topped with garlic, parsley, basil, and tomatoes in a pink cream sauce.
 Go traditional with their spaghetti bolognese, a mix of Angus ground beef, tomatoes, garlic, and shallots that is sauteed in red wine and tomato sauce and served over spaghetti noodles.
 There’s also a gluten-free and vegan kale mushroom ravioli topped with vegan pesto cream sauce, Roma tomatoes, and roasted pine nuts.
 There are several pork, chicken, steak, and lamb dishes to choose from, like chicken marsala, or the roasted five-spice pork tenderloin topped with brandy-dijon cream sauce, charbroiled rack of lamb, or their ‘surf n’ turf’ meal of a 6 oz.
 Filet mignon topped with garlic-herb butter and served with a 7 oz. lobster tail.
 Only open for takeout.
 Make orders in-person or over the phone.

 Turn up the heat in more ways than one at Sonora Cantina.
 Dine-in available.
 Enjoy homemade soups like menudo served with all of the traditional garnishing or albondigas – a meatball and vegetable soup made with homemade meatballs.
 Try traditional Mexican combos like shrimp tacos, chimichangas, or the fajita burrito combo, all served with beans and rice.
 Take the staff’s advice and order a house special, like traditional Mexican carnitas prepared with lean pork and the cantina’s secret ingredient, then grilled and served on a sizzling pan, or their arroz con pollo – another traditional Mexican dish that includes seasoned chicken, green tomatillo sauce, and melted cheese.
 If you’re really hungry – and they mean really hungry.
 You can step up and attempt their “Big Juan Burrito,” a seven-pound burrito stuffed with four different meats, a selection of cheeses, beans, and rice.
 Finish it in 45 minutes or less and earn bragging rights, as well as a t-shirt declaring your win.
 Currently, capacity is limited to 25% and parties of six or fewer.
 Pick-up is also available.